zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity04.md

       extract the subnet specification.
       1. If it was not possible to parse the string, output *[CN04_ERROR_PREFIX_DATABASE]* and go to next TXT record.
-   4. If the IP address in the input does not match the subnet output *[CN04_ERROR_PREFIX_DATABASE]* and go to next TXT record.
+   4. If *Input IP* does not match the subnet output *[CN04_ERROR_PREFIX_DATABASE]* and go to next TXT record.
    5. Store the extracted prefix.